A Study of Ad26.COV2.S for the Prevention of SARS-CoV-2-mediated COVID-19 in Adults (ENSEMBLE 2)

 Time Frame

-Double Blind Phase and Open-label Phase: Number of Participants with Occurrence of Molecularly Confirmed Moderate to Severe/Critical COVID-19
+Double Blind Phase: Number of Participants With First Occurrence of Molecularly Confirmed Moderate to Severe/Critical COVID-19 in Seronegative Participants With Onset at Least 14 Days After the Second Vaccination

-Time Frame: At least 14 days after the second vaccination (Day 71) to the end of study (2 years and 3 months [after last participant enrolled])
+Time Frame: From at least 14 days after second vaccination on Day 57 (Day 71) up to end of double blind phase (7.2 months)

 Secondary Outcome Measures